ripred/ButtonGestures/README.md

 Button Gestures Library

-This library allows you to use a single push button to be able to invoke up to 6 different functions.
+This library allows you to use a single push button to be able to invoke up to 6 different functions!

 The button gestures include: